|

 During

-by whatever means, attracted a great deal of media interest and yet now they
+execution by whatever means, attracted a great deal of media interest and yet

-are more frequent (normally averaging over one per week), the authorities seem
+now they are more frequent (normally averaging over one per week), the

-to have difficulty in finding sufficient official and media witnesses.
-They
+authorities sometimes have difficulty in finding sufficient official witnesses.

 numbers, but these seem to have dwindled down to just a few in most cases.